frederic-perez/AmE-dictionary/data/dictionary.md

 __braggart__ _n_ One given to loud, empty boasting; a bragger. _Syn_ blowhard, boaster, bragger, line-shooter, vaunter _He was generally considered a braggart, and others found it hard to be excited about his self-proclaimed successes._
 __brain death__ _n_ _We’re witnessing the brain death of Twitter._
 __brain drain__
-__brain fog__ _n_ :two: A usually temporary state of diminished mental capacity marked by inability to concentrate or to think or reason clearly.
+__brain fog__ _n_ :three: A usually temporary state of diminished mental capacity marked by inability to concentrate or to think or reason clearly.
 __brainchild__ _n_ :five::hammer:
 __brainiac__ _n_ :three: A very intelligent person.
 As Superman fans know, Brainiac was the superintelligent villain in the _Action Comics_ series and its spin-offs.
 His name is a portmanteau of _brain_ and _maniac_.
 __brainpan__